 You can sign up or doate at the Decembeard website.

-GTL Australia is a proud supporter of the Decembeard initiative, and encourages everyone to take charge of their gut health by booking a world class genetic test, donating money, or participating in this ‘chinspirational’ event.
-Wishing you a very hairy Christmas from GTL Australia!
+GTL is a proud supporter of the Decembeard initiative, and encourages everyone to take charge of their gut health by booking a world class genetic test, donating money, or participating in this ‘chinspirational’ event.
+Wishing you a very hairy Christmas from GTL!